 The legislative initiative aims to set clear rules to guide the establishment of a CO2 market and related infrastructure projects.
-The first step in this process should be defining what is the overarching objective of this market and related legislative framework.
+The first step in this process should be defining the overarching objective of this market and the related legislative framework.

-The forthcoming act should be embedded in, and coordinated with, the ETS, the CCS Directive and the NZIA, operating as a complementary framework that rectifies remaining inconsistencies and secures coherent governance of the EU CO2 value chain.
+The forthcoming act should be embedded in, and coordinated with, the ETS, the CCS Directive, the Monitoring and Reporting Regulation (MRR), and the NZIA, operating as a complementary framework that rectifies remaining inconsistencies and secures coherent governance of the EU CO2 value chain.

 The ETS has been instrumental in pushing forward decarbonisation efforts but has not yet delivered the necessary price signal to incentivise the scale-up of transport infrastructure.
-Since 2009, the CCS Directive has provided a clear regulatory framework to develop CO2 storage in the EU and European Economic Area (EEA).
+Since 2009, the CCS Directive has provided a clear regulatory framework to develop CO2 storage in the EU and the European Economic Area (EEA).
 Nevertheless, uneven transposition of the Directive has led to a fragmented regulatory landscape for licensing storage sites in Europe.

 The NZIA provides a significant impetus for CO2 infrastructure development in the EU.
-Article 20 provides a legally binding target for annual CO2 injection capacity and Article 23 obliges oil and gas producers to individually contribute to the development of injection capacity.14 While central to the development of the ICM market and environmental objectives, this only covers one part of the value chain.
-Importantly, while the legislative framework for the CO2 market and infrastructure can aid the development of projects by providing greater legal certainty, it is but part of an emerging framework for industrial carbon management that will require greater measures to aid the bankability of projects.
+Article 20 provides a legally binding target for annual CO2 injection capacity, and Article 23 obliges oil and gas producers to individually contribute to the development of injection capacity.13 While central to the development of the ICM market and environmental objectives, this only covers one part of the value chain.
+Importantly, while the legislative framework for the CO2 market and infrastructure can aid the development of projects by providing greater legal certainty, it is one part of an emerging framework for industrial carbon management that will require greater measures to aid the bankability of projects.

-Defining a clear aim for the legislative proposal is crucial, as it determines its legal basis with direct consequences at both EU and national level.
-At EU level, it shapes the Union's competence, decision-making procedure, institutional involvement, and degree of harmonisation.
-At national level, it will guide enforcement when balancing competing interests, ensuring the Regulation's core purpose prevails.15
+Defining a clear aim for the legislative proposal is crucial, as it determines its legal basis with direct consequences at both the EU and national levels.
+At the EU level, it shapes the Union's competence, decision-making procedures, institutional involvement, and degree of harmonisation.
+At the national level, it will guide enforcement when balancing competing interests, ensuring the instrument's core purpose prevails.14